Junecran/MA1805-portfolio/03_Multiples/README.md

       let blinkOffset = (x + y) * 100;

-// variable storing how much the eye is closed at this point in the cycle:
-* 0 → fully open
-* 1 → fully closed

-    let blinkAmount = 0;

 ## Info

 - **millis()** returns the number of milliseconds since the program started.

 - **sin() and cos()** return smooth, looping values between -1 and 1.

+- variable storing how much the eye is closed at this point in the cycle:   **let blinkAmount = 0;**
+* 0 → fully open
+* 1 → fully closed